nilern/kauno/design.md

 This makes method selection unambiguous and fast but dispatcher extension slow, which is the correct tradeoff.

+## Signatures

+A **signature** consists of two type sequences: one for type parameters/arguments and one for value parameter/argument types.
+The lengths of those sequences are called the **arities** of the signature.

 ## Functions

     ('forall' '(' VAR (',' VAR)*) ')')? 'fn' typeArgs? '(' (param (',' param)*)? ')' '->' expr